The Magical Bond between Two Hearts: A Wreck-It-Ralph Fan Fiction

 “I’M GOING!!!!”
 Lucy shouted back.

 Fire and Ice whizzed by their faces as the girls made their way towards the gate that lead out of Maic.
 As Lucy ran, she looked back to see the destruction that lay behind her.
 A huge, dark shadowy figure towered above the carnage.

 “Keep running!!”
 Daisy yelled.

 The shadowy figure turned to look at the little figure of Lucy.
 She stopped right in her tracks, terrified as the figure made its way closer and closer.
 Lucy was struck down in fear.
 It wasn't just a few days before when she was on her last adventure with Daisy to the forbidden tunnel, and now was nearly close to death, her home crumbling around her.
 Suddenly something pushed her down.
-She tumbled and rolled down until she stopped right at the tunnel.
+She tumbled and rolled down until she stopped, laying face up to the blackened sky.
 Pain went through her arms and legs as she struggled to get up.
 Her legs quivered as she stood up.
 Suddenly swarms of shadows passed by her.
 They were shapeless, mindless beings of evil that would destroy everything in their paths just to satisfy their hunger.
 Lucy looked around and saw that she was the only one who made it out of the kingdom.

 At first the tunnel was so dark that Lucy was unable to see past her hands.
 She kept going, determined to reach her goal.
 But the darkness of the tunnel closed in around her.
-Lucy felt so lost without her sister to guide her.
+Lucy felt so lost without Daisy to guide her.
 Unable to keep going, she felt tears come down her eyes and softly, she began to cry.
 She began to lose hope.
 But then, she saw something in the dark.

 “What is it?” she wondered, “I can’t make it out.”

 Lucy walked slowly toward it blindly, squinting her eyes to see if she could see it clearer.
 Suddenly she felt a warm sensation reaching out to her.
 It seems to reach out to touch the very being of her.
 She looked back at what used to be her home.

 “Daisy…” Lucy sighed sadly.
 Her eyes began to tear up.